Gallathea

 Gallathea or Galatea is an Elizabethan era stage play, a comedy by John Lyly.
 The first record of the play's performance was at Greenwich Palace on New Year's Day, 1588 where it was performed before Queen Elizabeth I and her court by the Children of St Paul's, a troupe of boy actors.
 At this point in his literary career, Lyly had already achieved success with his prose romance Euphues and was a writer in residence at Blackfriars theatre.
-The play is set in a village on the Lincolnshire shore of the river Humber and in the neighboring woods.
-It features a host of characters including Greek deities, Nymphs, fairies, and some shepherds.
+The play is set in a village on the Lincolnshire shore of the Humber estuary and in the neighboring woods.
+It features a host of characters including Greek deities, nymphs, fairies, and some shepherds.

 Plot

 The play opens in a small village somewhere in Lincolnshire with the shepherd Tyterus informing his daughter Gallathea of Neptune's demands.
 Every five years, the village must sacrifice the fairest virgin to Neptune, or he will drown them all.
 This demand is payment for the destruction of Neptune's temples many years ago.
 Upon her selection, the virgin is tied to a tree in the woods where Neptune's terrifying monster Agar shall appear.
 Gallathea is one of the fairest maidens in the village and Tyterus believes she will be the chosen sacrifice.
 To save his daughter, Tyterus decides that she should adopt male attire and hide in the woods.
 The shepherd Melebeus also has a beautiful daughter, Phillida, and is equally worried she will be this year's sacrifice.
 He concocts the same plan as Tyterus and informs Phillida that it is the only way to avoid being sacrificed.
-Phillida agrees to the plan, even though she is skeptical of whether she can successfully pass as a boy, explaining the disguise "will neither become my bodie nor my minde" (1.3.15).
+Phillida agrees to the plan, even though she is sceptical of whether she can successfully pass as a boy, explaining the disguise "will neither become my bodie nor my minde" (1.3.15).
 Both girls are instructed to hide in the nearby woods until the day of sacrifice has passed.
 Meanwhile, Cupid encounters one of Diana's nymphs in the woods.
 After several flirtatious attempts, she refuses his amorous advances due to her vow of chastity, which infuriates the god.
 He resolves to cause mischief for the goddess Diana and her chaste, virginal followers.

 The audience are also introduced to Raffe, Robin and Dicke, the three Miller's sons who are shipwrecked in Lincolnshire.
 This is the beginning of an amusing subplot that continues throughout the play.